-Bristol Bears come from behind to beat Exeter
+Leaders Gloucester-Hartpury thrash Harlequins

 Last updated on .From the section Rugby Union

+Gloucester opened up a 48-0 lead before the visitors got their first points in the 58th minute.

+Emma Sing scored two of the leaders' 11 tries and added four successful conversions.

-Bristol Bears came from behind to earn a 24-21 bonus-point win over Exeter Chiefs and strengthen their grip on fourth place in the Premier 15s table.
+On Saturday, Bristol Bears came from behind to earn a 24-21 bonus-point win over Exeter Chiefs and strengthen their grip on fourth place in the table.

 Amy Coles opened the scoring before Chiefs hit back through tries from Flo Robinson and Kate Zackary.